May 20th 2021

 Asthma is a chronic lung disease that makes it difficult for air to pass through your lungs properly.
 It can start at any age and nearly 26 million Americans have asthma, 7 million of them being children.
 Unfortunately, there is no cure of asthma.
 However, with proper management, children living with asthma can live completely normal and healthy lives without asthma.
+If you think your child might have asthma, call The Pediatric Lung and Allergy Center in Fairfax, VA at (703) 289-1410.

 The Causes of Asthma